momentiris/p5workshop__1/README.md

 > p5.js has a good [reference section](https://p5js.org/reference/).
 Check it out.

 ## You can choose yourself what you would like to do today.
-But below are a couple of suggestions:
+If you want a bigger assignment, below are a couple of suggestions:

 ### Make the snake game!\*